Sinopec mandates 6 banks to advise on unit revamp ahead of IPO-IFR

-HONG KONG China Petroleum and Chemical Corp (Sinopec) (0386.HK) has mandated six banks to advise it on a restructuring of its fuels distribution unit ahead of a planned initial public offering in Hong Kong, IFR reported on Wednesday, citing people close to the deal.
+HONG KONG Jan 4 China Petroleum and Chemical Corp (Sinopec) has mandated six banks to advise it on a restructuring of its fuels distribution unit ahead of a planned initial public offering in Hong Kong, IFR reported on Wednesday, citing people close to the deal.

 The company had invited 14 banks to pitch for the role, people close to the deal previously told Reuters.